cmm25/cmm25/README.md

 # 💫 About Me:
-📚 I'm currently learning the React javascript Library and Django.<br>💻 I'm working on several personal projects most notably a restaurant site.<br>♟️ Fun fact: I am pretty mid at chess; I also play a couple of brass instruments
+📚 I'm currently learning the React javascript Library and Django.<br>💻 I'm working on several personal projects.<br>♟️ Fun fact: I am pretty mid at chess; I also play a couple of brass instruments

 ## 🌐 Socials: